-SAFE Banking Language Not Included In Final NDAA Package - NORML
+SAFE Banking Language not Included in Final NDAA Package - NORML

 In April, members of the House of Representatives also passed The SAFE Banking Act as a stand-alone bill with strong bipartisan support.
 In the past two years, Representatives have advanced the legislation to the US Senate on five separate occasions.

-Why NORML Supports Passage of HR 1996: The Safe Banking Act:
+Why NORML Supports Passage of HR 1996: The SAFE Banking Act:

 Federal law currently defines all marijuana-related endeavors as criminal enterprises, including those commercial activities that are licensed and legally regulated under state laws.
 Therefore, virtually no state-licensed cannabis businesses can legally obtain a bank account, process credit cards, or provide loans to small businesses and entrepreneurs.